ChristianGracia/Bash-Script-Generator/README.md

 [![Video](https://i.imgur.com/v3XHNKT.png)](https://i.imgur.com/fIsW1WI.mp4)

-**Other dependency files like package.json will get added in the future**
+**Other dependency installation file types will get added in the future**

 If you do not have dependency files or want to use an unsupported language you can hardcode in your dependencies as seen below in **'node_modules/bash-script-dependency-generator/index.js'**.
 Here you can update one large array of strings called nonVersionedDependencies **if package version does not matter** or one large object called versionedDependencies **if you want to keep track of versions**.
 This allows you to be able to update your dependencies and change the wording of the installation quick and easy.